 Chinese research institutions of concern usually fall within the group of Seven Sons universities, which have strong and indiscrete connections to the People’s Liberation Army (PLA).

-Other funding sources of concern include Huawei, the Chinese telecoms giant which Imperial has consistently received flack for in the media and from Imperial College Union.
+Other funding sources of concern include Huawei, the Chinese telecoms giant, association with which Imperial has consistently received flack for in the media and from Imperial College Union.
 In January 2021, Imperial College Union’s council voted to condemn the association of Imperial with Huawei on the grounds of human rights abuses committed against the Uyghur minority by the Chinese government, and Huawei’s suspected involvement in this persecution through the development of AI technology to track Uyghurs.

 Huawei remain the primary funding body for Imperial College’s Venture Catalyst challenge.
 The College also has £1.77 million invested in Tencent holdings, who Felix has found to have filed patents for facial recognition technology which touted improved accuracy on the identification of “minority groups, such as Uighurs... and black people”.
 The patent also described Uighurs as “special”.